“And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law”

-If Christians choose to operate by the law, then they become debtors, required to keep the “whole law.”
+If Christians choose to operate by the law, they become debtors, required to keep the “whole law.”
 The law represents the character of God, which is perfect.
-If we try to measure up to the law, we are in effect trying to measure up to the holiness of God in our own strength.
-The law is one unit as God’s character is one.
+If we try to measure up to the law, we are, in effect, trying to measure up to the holiness of God in our own strength.
+The law is one unit, as God’s character is one.

 “For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who does not continue in all things which are written in the book of the law, to do them’” (Galatians 3:10).

 “For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all” (James 2:10).

 If we use the law as a method of salvation or sanctification, it will put us so deep in debt that we will not recover until we reject it as a system to please God.

 To offend in one point of the law is to violate the whole law.
 Since God is 100 per cent righteous, anyone who fellowships with Him must be 100 per cent righteous.
 If we attempt to keep the law by righteousness, then we have to measure up to 100 percent righteousness – we must keep the “whole law.”